 1990-S DCAM Penny Value

-PR 69 DCAM specimens, with almost 6,000 known examples, trade for only $12, making these technically perfect coins surprisingly accessible compared to their circulation strike counterparts in MS-69 grades.
+PR69 DCAM specimens, with nearly 6,000 known examples, trade for only $12, making these technically flawless coins surprisingly accessible.
+This stands in sharp contrast to regular MS69 circulation strikes, which can bring hundreds of dollars.

 1990-S DCAM Penny Price/Grade Chart